maxxxdj/DotaGame/README.md

 Adding a new recipe:
 "Recipe" + "TYPE YOUR RECIPE NAME" + "Strength Bonus(Digit)" + "Agility Bonus(Digit)" + "Intelligence Bonus(Digit)" + "HitPoints Bonus(Digit)" + "Damage Bonus(Digit)" + "varargs of required items(String)";

+Attacking a hero:
+"Attack" + "TYPE YOUR HERO NAME(ATTACKER))" + "TYPE THE VICTIM HERO NAME";
+When an attack is made, you'll get a message with information about the victim's hitpoints.
+If the attacker's damage is bigger than the victim's current hitpoints - victim is dead and removed from the game.

 Get hero stats:
 "Info" + "Hero Name";